muddledsignal/jupiter_dog/group-agreement.md

 Team members will try to always work on non-master branches.
 Team members will make frequent commits.
 Good times to do this are after getting a feature to work and before making any big changes.

 The Launch Driver will be Suzanne.
-Only the Lauch Driver can merge pull requests to master, and will let the team know when she merges.
+Only the Lauch Driver can merge pull requests to master, and will let the team know and post in slack when she merges.
+All Team members will give a thumbs up or reaction in slack once they have pulled from master.
 All team members CAN push to their personal branches at any time.